As you navigate the iPoint User Manual, you will see us use some of the following terms.

 - Proposal: The document used to build a sale for the customer.
 A proposal can include both parts and labor items.

-- RFP Invoice: The document sent to a customer to request a payment on a sales order.
-This is part of the RFP billing system.
+- RFP Invoice: The document sent to a customer to request payment on a sales order.
+This invoice is part of the Deferred Revenue billing system.

-- Sales Order: Once a proposal is agreed upon by the customer, it is converted into a sales order.
-The sales order is the hub where most office tasks take place for a specific job.
+- Sales Order: Once the customer agrees upon a proposal, it is converted into a sales order.
+The sales order is the hub where most office tasks occur for a specific job.

 - Work Order: The document used to transmit information to the technicians in the field.
-This will include instructions, parts to deliver, and tasks to complete.
+Work Orders will include instructions, parts to deliver, and tasks to complete.

 Thanks for your feedback.